 The Golden Horseshoe Co-operative Housing Federation

 People of all backgrounds, cultures and ages help to maintain the diversity often found in co-ops.
 Co-ops can usually accommodate people with physical disabilities and special needs and most have no maximum or minimum income levels to qualify.
 From the outside, a housing co-op looks like any other apartment building or townhouse development.
 However, a housing co-op is different.

 Most co-ops have a waiting list of people who would like to move into the co-op.
 These lists are usually divided into two categories; people who can pay the full or “market” rent, and people who will need a subsidy.
 Subsidy (or rent supplement) is money that the government pays to help lower the rents for people with low incomes.
 Each co-op has an agreement with the government that outlines the amount of money available and who can qualify.

-In a typical Canadian co-op, from one-quarter to three-quarters of households pay a reduced monthly charge, based on their income.
+In a typical Canadian co-op, from one-quarter to three-quarters of households pay a reduced monthly charge based on their income.
 The others pay the full monthly charge set when the members approve the co-op’s yearly operating budget.
 Housing co-ops operate as close to cost as possible.
 The full monthly housing charge rises only as the co-op’s costs increase.